platput/sockv5er/README.md

 ## What does it do:
 - Creates a security group with port 22 open to the world
 - Creates a private key which will be used to connect to the ec2 instance
-- Creates an ec2 instance which will shutdown in 20 minutes if nothing is done.
+- Creates an ec2 instance which will shut down in 20 minutes if nothing is done.
 - Connects to the ec2 instance and starts a socksv5 proxy using ssh tunnel
 - Once you add the proxy settings for 127.0.01:1337 all your browser traffic will be encrypted and transferred through the tunnel between your system and the ec2 instance.
 - Cleans up the ec2 instance after usage.